Libberator/LIbberator.github.io/content/post/2023-02-01-roll-a-tetrahedron/index.md

 ---
 title: Roll-A-Tetrahedron
-description: You may have seen rolling a ball, a cube, but now get ready to learn how to roll a 4-sided object
+description: "You may have seen rolling a ball, a cube, but now get ready to learn how to roll a 4-sided object"
 date: 2023-02-01 12:00:00 -0700
 categories: [Tutorial]
 tags: [unity,programming,C#]     # TAG names should always be lowercase